MicrosoftDocs/Viva/Viva/glint/setup/preview-filter-lifecycle-programs.md

 ## Preview a survey invitation for an Employee Lifecycle program

 Preview a survey from an invitation email.
-Use this preview survey email to ensure surveys will be received by your employees and do not end up in a spam or junk folder.
+Use this preview survey email to ensure surveys are received by your employees and do not end up in a spam or junk folder.

 **Procedure**

 1. Use the vertical ellipses next to the survey name to select **Preview**.
-2. Select the user whose survey you'll preview.
+2. Select a user to generate a survey preview and email invite.
 3. Select **Send a sample pulse invite**.
 4. Select **Preview Questionnaire**.
 5. Check your email for your survey invite.
-6. Review the email content and select **Get Started**.
-The introductory page of the program will open in a new tab, in the default language of the user you're previewing.
+6. Review the email content and select **Provide Feedback**.
+The welcome page of the survey opens in a new tab, in the default language of the user you're previewing.

 ## Enable an Employee Lifecycle program